 THANKS FOR STOPPING BY!

 “It is what I MAKE it.”
 That has been a resounding theme for me, even BEFORE the pandemic.
 In 2010, as a result of a personal tragedy, I found myself struggling to continue to work in ‘corporate America’, and I began creating art, for it’s therapeutic value.
-After creating pieces for local fundraisers silent auctions and friends, I was eventually persuaded to sell my art at larger venues.
+After creating pieces for local fundraisers, silent auctions, and friends, I was eventually persuaded to sell my art at larger venues.
 As a former graphic designer, I began a website conglomerate for local artists, who did not have the means to effectively market themselves personally.
-I also shared many of the techniques that I was experimenting with, with small groups of like-minded individuals, sharing experiences and accomplishments in the small, Colorado community where I resided.
+I also shared many of the techniques that I was experimenting with, with small groups of like-minded individuals, sharing experiences and accomplishments in the small, Colorado community where I resided at that time.
 I attended juried shows, artisan festivals, and markets in surrounding Colorado areas, for over three years, before making the decision to relocate to the east coast, to be closer to my family.
 Once there, I rejuvenated my love of gardening - propagating several varieties of lavender, cared for the many animals on my family farm, pressed cider from the heirloom fruit tress in our orchard, and learned how to tend bees.
 I utiliized the many natural gifts that the 200 year old estate offered, AND, I decided to begin painting again.

 As an artist, I am constantly learning and growing.
 I love seeing all of the beautiful faces and things that are encompassed in a creative community.
 I take great joy in meeting others at shows, when given the opportunity, although current circumstances make these opportunities fewer and further between.
 My greatest hope is that others will appreciate the love and care, that has gone into each and every one of my unique pieces, and that they will appreciate it for years to come, with the ever playful dance, of light and color.